 2. Non-regulated waters/wetlands (check if applicable):3

 Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
-Explain: The area does not have the required vegetation or hydrology to be a jurisdictional wetland.
+Explain: The area does not have the required soils or hydrology to be jurisdictional wetlands.